Madhe Sahaba Agitation: Madhe Sahaba Agitation of 1930s

-Already in 1949, Muharam procession was attacked in Narowal.
-In the 1951 Punjab Assembly elections, voting Shia candidates was declared prohibited and they were called infidels.
-In 1955, mourning processions were attacked at 25 places in Punjab.
-In the same year, a Balti imambargah in Karachi was attacked by a Deobandi mob and twelve people were severely injured.
-In 1957, three mourners died when a Muharram procession was attacked in Sitpur village of Muzaffargarh district.
+As early as 1949, a Muharram procession was attacked in Narowal.
+In the 1951 Punjab Assembly elections, voting for Shia candidates was declared prohibited, and they were labelled as infidels.
+In 1955, mourning processions were attacked at 25 locations across Punjab.
+That same year, a Balti imambargah in Karachi was attacked by a Deobandi mob, leaving twelve people severely injured.

+In 1957, three mourners were killed when a Muharram procession was attacked in Sitpur village of Muzaffargarh district.
 In the same year, one person was killed and three others were seriously injured when bricks and stones were thrown at a mourning procession in Ahmadpur Sharqi.
-In June 1958, Agha Mohsin, a Shia orator, was assassinated in Bhakkar.
+In June 1958, Agha Mohsin, a prominent Shia orator, was assassinated in Bhakkar.

-The Therhi Massacre occurred on 3 June 1963, Shias of Therhi village attempted to carry a Taziya.
-When this news reached the nearby Deobandi seminary of Khairpur, students of Madrassa went to Therhi and burned both Taziya and Imambargah.
-120 people were butchered with meat cleavers and machetes.
-On the same day a mourning procession was attacked at Bhati Gate, Lahore, with stones and knives, killing two mourners and injuring about a hundred.
-Mourners were also attacked in Narowal, Chiniot and Quetta.
+The Therhi Massacre occurred on 3 June 1963, when Shias in the village of Therhi attempted to carry a taziya in procession.
+Upon hearing this news, students from a nearby Deobandi seminary in Khairpur went to Therhi and set fire to both the taziya and imambargah.
+In the ensuing violence, 120 people were brutally killed with meat cleavers and machetes.
+On the same day, a mourning procession at Bhati Gate, Lahore, was attacked with stones and knives, resulting in the deaths of two mourners and injuries to nearly a hundred others.
+Mourners were also attacked in Narowal, Chiniot, and Quetta.